The Best Practices For A Great Mobile App User Experience (UX)

 VALUABLE PUSH NOTIFICATIONS

-Although they aren’t a design element of your app, push notifications play a very important part of the overall user experience.
+Although they aren’t a design element of your app, push notifications play a very important part of the overall mobile app user experience.
 In a recent survey, annoying push notifications turned out to be the number one reason why users install mobile apps, with 71% of respondents mentioning this as a reason.
 Push notifications are one of the best tools you have available to improve your app engagement, but they need to be timely, valuable and relevant to each of your users.
 Plaguing your users constantly with irrelevant notifications is just going to cause irritation, and could result in them uninstalling your app in a bid to make it stop.

 What not to do